 It’s that time of year when we reflect on our activities and achievements of the last 12 months.
 It’s been a busy year across the organisation, and our European Projects have been no exception!
 Our Senior Policy Advisor, Ancel.la Santos, looks back at a year of hard work at the heart of regulatory decision making in the European Union (EU), just one of our areas of focus.

 One of our main areas of work at the EU level is on pharmaceutical regulation, a cornerstone of ensuring safe and effective medicines for all.
-This year kicked-off with a legislative proposal by the European Commission on Health Technology Assessments (HTA) that sought to strengthen cooperation and harmonisation on HTA among Member States.
-In HAI’s view, HTA is crucial to incentivise pharmaceutical innovation with added therapeutic value, and to better inform pricing and reimbursement decisions.
-For this to happen, however, it is essential that applied methodologies are of the highest standards, and HTA systems are transparent and independent from industry influence.
-While we welcome efforts to strengthen cooperation on HTA at EU level, the Commission’s proposal raised some concerns on questions that are essential to HAI and its members.
+This year kicked-off with a legislative proposal by the European Commission on Health Technology Assessments that sought to strengthen cooperation and harmonisation on Health Technology Assessments among Member States.
+In HAI’s view, Health Technology Assessments are crucial to incentivise pharmaceutical innovation with added therapeutic value, and to better inform pricing and reimbursement decisions.
+For this to happen, however, it is essential that applied methodologies are of the highest standards, and Health Technology Assessment systems are transparent and independent from industry influence.
+While we welcome efforts to strengthen cooperation on Health Technology Assessments (HTA) at EU level, the Commission’s proposal raised some concerns on questions that are essential to HAI and its members.
 In June, we issued some recommendations about key principles that we think should shape the future system of collaboration, and over the year we put our position forward with Members of the European Parliament and Member State representatives.
 We were glad to see that the European Parliament adopted a position which improves the Commission’s proposal in a number of ways.
 Now we call for the Council to move the process along in the interest of patients and healthcare systems.

 The voice of the patient, for example, is crucial to better understand the impact of disease and treatment expectations